eastside00020/eastside00020/README.md

 ## Hello and welcome👋

-My name is Ernest Musumbi a 19 year old.
-The world needs change and we as young people of Kenya are the ones to change that using technology.
+My name is Ernest Musumbi
-- 🔭 I’m currently working in a branding company
+- I like playing video games as they are my source of creativity
+- I work as a graphic designer at a   Epic Brands
-- 🌱 I’m currently learning programing at IYF
+- I'm currently learning programming at IYF Free Weekend Academy
+- Am also working on my brand EASTSIDE
-- 👯 I’m looking to forward to be one of the best IT wizzards
+-  I’m looking to forward to be one of the best IT wizards in Kenya
 - 😀 If you have any graphic design job am your guy
-- 💬 eastside00020@gmail.commd ...
+- Reach me on: eastside00020@gmail.commd ...